Edward Snowden: NSA sub-contractor

-A former NSA co-worker said that although the NSA was full of smart people, Snowden was a "genius among geniuses" who created a widely implemented backup system for the NSA and often pointed out security flaws to the agency.
 The former colleague said Snowden was given full administrator privileges with virtually unlimited access to NSA data.
 Snowden was offered a position on the NSA's elite team of hackers, Tailored Access Operations, but turned it down to join Booz Allen.
-An anonymous source later said that Booz Allen's hiring screeners found possible discrepancies in Snowden's resume but still decided to hire him.
+An anonymous source later said that Booz Allen's hiring screeners found possible discrepancies in Snowden's résumé but still decided to hire him.
 Snowden's résumé stated that he attended computer-related classes at Johns Hopkins University.
-A spokeswoman for Johns Hopkins said that the university did not find records to show that Snowden attended the university, and suggested that he may instead have attended Advanced Career Technologies, a private for-profit organization that operated as the Computer Career Institute at Johns Hopkins University.
+A spokeswoman for Johns Hopkins said that the university did not find records to show that Snowden attended the university and suggested that he may instead have attended Advanced Career Technologies, a private for-profit organization that operated as the Computer Career Institute at Johns Hopkins University.
 The University of Maryland University College acknowledged that Snowden had attended a summer session at a UM campus in Asia.
 Snowden's résumé stated that he estimated he would receive a University of Liverpool computer security master's degree in 2013.
 The university said that Snowden registered for an online master's degree program in computer security in 2011 but was inactive as a student and had not completed the program.